Minnesota Department of Agriculture logo MDA header picture collage

-The Agricultural Chemical Response and Reimbursement Account (ACRRA) was created as part of the 1989 Minnesota Ground Water Protection Act. to reimburse persons for costs incurred while cleaning up agricultural chemical (pesticide or fertilizer) contamination.
-ACRRA is funded via the following registration and license surcharges:
+The Agricultural Chemical Response and Reimbursement Account (ACRRA) was created to reimburse persons for costs incurred in cleaning up agricultural chemical (pesticide and fertilizer) incidents.
+The account is funded by annual surcharges on pesticide and fertilizer manufacturers, distributors, applicators and dealers.
+The surcharge rate is determined by the Commissioner of Agriculture.

 ACRRA Board

-ACRRA is administered by the Agricultural Chemical Compensation Board.
+ACRRA administers the Agricultural Chemical Compensation Board.
 The Board determines the amount of reimbursements or payments from the fund to eligible persons.
-An eligible person is defined as a responsible person or an owner of real property, but does not include the state, a state agency, political subdivisions (excepting municipal airports) of the state, the federal government or an agency of the federal government or common carriers.
+An eligible person (party) is defined as a responsible person or an owner of real property, but does not include common carriers, the state, (excepting municipal airports), a state agency, political subdivisions of the state, the federal government or an agency of the federal government.

 Reimbursement of Corrective Action Costs